-The Baltimore home care team at Absolute Companion Care is committed to helping older adults safely and effectively enhance physical activity to improve overall health and wellbeing.
+Absolute Companion Care, providers of home health care in Towson, is committed to helping older adults safely and effectively enhance physical activity to improve overall health and wellbeing.
 If your elder loved one is reluctant to exercise due to arthritis pain, the first step is to schedule an appointment with his or her doctor for pain management assistance and recommendations on an appropriate activity plan.

 With the doctor’s approval, the following checklist can be helpful in managing some of the common effects of exercising with arthritis:

 Are you experiencing mild pain prior to exercising?
 Often those with arthritis experience some degree of discomfort when first beginning an exercise program, and tend to stop moving at that point.
 However, experts recommend continuing through mild pain with simple range of motion activities, which actually will lubricate the joints and improve circulation.
 Pain should subside after a few minutes of gentle movement, which can then be followed by a low-impact exercise program, such as walking.

 Are you experiencing a higher degree of pain before exercising?
 Moderate to severe pain at the onset of activity should be handled differently.
 If the pain is limited to one particular area, such as the wrists, give those joints a chance to rest and recover, and focus instead on exercising other parts of the body for a day or two and then try again.

 Are you experiencing heightened pain during exercise?
 If pain intensity increases rather than decreases while exercising, the senior should stop and visit the doctor again for assistance.
 Inflammation or damage to the joint could be an issue and needs to be addressed.